0xPolygon/polygon-docs/docs/pos/architecture/bor/state-sync.md

 }
 ```

-`receiver` contract must be present on the child chain, which receives state `data` once the process is complete. `syncState` emits `StateSynced` event on Ethereum, which is the following:
+The `receiver` contract must be present on the child chain, which receives state `data` once the process is complete. `syncState` emits `StateSynced` event on Ethereum, which is the following:

 ```jsx
 /**